ryann66/hex/README.md

 -q Forces the program to read input as a hexadecimal
 -f Lets the program decide how to read input based off prefix (default)
 -b Writes output in binary with prefix
--B Writes output in binray, broken into blocks of 8
+-B Writes output in binary, broken into blocks of 8
 -d Writes output in base 10 (decimal)
 -o Writes output in octal with prefix
 -h Writes output in hexadecimal with prefix